-Is Capri the Mediterranean’s most beautiful island?
+Is the island of Capri the most beautiful in the Mediterranean?
 The rocky jewel that rises spectacularly from the waves off the coast of Naples is definitely a top contender.
 The island’s jaw-dropping scenery has made it a haven for the rich and famous for nearly 2,000 years, from the time when the Roman emperor Tiberius retreated here to rule his empire far from the intrigues of Rome – reportedly forming the nasty habit of tossing his political enemies off Capri’s tallest cliff and into the foamy surf below.

-Since then characters as varied as Vladimir Lenin, the Chilean poet Vladimir Neruda and billionaire German industrialist Friedrich Krupp have spent time on the island, drawn here by the intoxicating landscape so evocatively described by Maxim Gorky during his 6 year sojourn on the island.
+Since then characters as varied as Vladimir Lenin, the Chilean poet Vladimir Neruda and billionaire German industrialist Friedrich Krupp have spent time on the island, drawn here by the intoxicating landscape so evocatively described by Maxim Gorky during his 6 year sojourn here.
 Capri remains a must-visit for anyone searching for a slice of Italy’s fabled dolce vita.
-Find out why the paradise isle needs to be on your bucket list with our blog!

 Easily the most famous attraction on Capri, this iconic sea grotto is illuminated by an ethereal blue glow that has to be seen to be believed.
 Although the roof of the cave rises as high as 15 metres, the grotto’s entrance is only just over a metre high, filtering and refracting the sunlight that enters via a small underwater opening to produce the unique azure hues.
 Although the grotto was well-known to natives of the island, it only achieved international prominence when German writer and painter duo August Kopisch and Ernst Fries visited in the company of local fishermen in 1826.
 It turns out that the Grotta Azzurra was also known to antiquity – the emperor Tiberius built a dock and nymphaeum within the grotto during his reign in the first century AD.